 In no event shall Dialogue or the Employer have any liability at any time for any loss of profits, loss of business revenue, failure to realize expected savings, or for any indirect, special, or consequential damages, even if advised of the possibility of such damages.

 The parties understand and agree that any liability arising out of or relating to the provision of the Services by the health practitioners providing the Services to the End Users is subject to such practitioners’ professional liability.

 It is understood and agreed that each of the parties is an independent contractor and that neither party is, nor shall be considered to be an agent, distributor, partner, fiduciary or representative of the other.
 Neither party shall act or represent itself, directly or by implication, in any such capacity in respect of the other or in any manner assume or create any obligation on behalf of, or in the name of, the other.

-The Agreement and these standard terms and conditions shall be governed by the laws of the Province of Quebec and the laws of Canada applicable therein.
+These Terms shall be governed by the laws of the Province of Quebec and the laws of Canada applicable therein.

-Dialogue Technologies Inc.
+Dialogue Health Technologies Inc.

 390 Notre-Dame St W, #200